sunfounder/sunfounder-uno-and-mega-kit/docs/source/components/component_wire.rst

 .. note::

     * More than one type of them may be used in a project.
-    * The color of the jump wires is different but it doesn’t mean their function is different accordingly; it’s just designed so to better identify the connection between each circuit.
+    * The color of the jump wires is different but it doesn't mean their function is different accordingly; it's just designed so to better identify the connection between each circuit.